LegacyNetworkAG/Vesting_Contract/README.md

 - Percentage release logic  (theory) -DONE
 - Percentage release logic  (code) -DONE
 - Reviewed code and logic - Done
+- Math appropriate -DONE
+- See uint type along with the appropriate math -DONE
 -
-- Math appropriate
-- See uint type along with the appropriate math
+## --TO DO--Testing
+- test constructor -DONE
+- check safety of modifiers and functions -DONE
+- see if variables can be simplified (maybe change some names to be more understandable) -DONE
+- define the milestones and the payouts within the milestones -DONE
+- test the whole system in a small unix timeframe -DONE
+- check math exploitations -DONE
 -
-## --TO DO--Testing
 - test the investor addition to the contract
-- test constructor
-- check safety of modifiers and functions
-- see if variables can be simplified (maybe change some names to be more understandable)
-- define the milestones and the payouts within the milestones
-- test the whole system in a small unix timeframe
-- check math exploitations